morriswchris/grunt-jst-i18n/README.md

 ## Methodology

-With build steps becoming more populare to alliviate load, passing i18n off to a build step allows for a faster load of web resources.
+With build steps becoming more popular to alleviate load, passing i18n off to a build step allows for a faster load of web resources.
 As a result, passing off the creation of our templates per locale to a build task should save development time and load time.
 This idea was conceived based on the usage of [grunt-processhtml](https://github.com/dciccale/grunt-processhtml/).
 This will allow us to build one template with i18n variables, and at the time of build have a static html file generated per locale supported.
 Optionally, you can then pass this directly to the [grunt-contrib-jst](https://github.com/gruntjs/grunt-contrib-jst) to force a  pre-compilation of all templates.

 ## Options
 ### files
-Description: `Template files to be extropalated into i18n files using the [node-glob](https://github.com/isaacs/node-glob) patterns`
+Description: `Template files to be extrapolated into i18n files using the [node-glob](https://github.com/isaacs/node-glob) patterns`
 Type: `Object`

 ### options.translations